ednilsonlomazi/SeqrepC/README.md

 if you wanna numerical representations details, you can read [a short summary here](https://github.com/ednilsonlomazi/seqreppy/blob/main/nr_summary.pdf)

 ## Contributing
-If you have some new numerical representation developed by you or that is not present on Seqreppy, please, contribute!
+If you have some new numerical representation developed by you or that is not present on SeqrepC, please, contribute!
 If you see some code that can be writed in a more efficient way, great!
 Let me know!
 If you saw interpretation erros in methods implementation, please, tell me, and i will make the corrections as soon as possible!

 ## Licences